eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### AgentManager shall store the workload states of the workloads it manages
+#### AgentManager stores the workload states of the workloads it manages
 `swdd~agent-stores-workload-states-of-its-workloads~1`

 Status: approved